kelveny/mockcompose/README.md

 FooService fooService = PowerMockito.mock(FooService.class);
 PowerMockito.doCallRealMethod().when(fooService).SomeFooMethod());
 ```
 In the example, SomeFooMethod() will be called to run real implementation code, while any sibling method that SomeFooMethod() calls will be taken from the mocked version.
-This ability can give us a fine-grained control in unit testing.
+This ability can give us fine-grained control in unit testing.

 Without such granularity control, we sometimes have to rely heavily on end to end integration tests for Go class implementation.
 The integration test approach involves a lot of effort to bring up either real or simulated runtime with third-party dependencies, it is also hard and tedious to perform fault injections.